 Say you pay a $100 monthly premium to Geico for a policy, and you get into an accident.
 Factoring in the potential 44% premium increase you face after filing a claim, your premium increases to $144 — or $528 more a year.
 Paying a mere $6 a month to add accident forgiveness to your policy would have prevented that increase.

 If your accident is the result of risky driving, like a DUI or high-speed driving, however, accident forgiveness won’t prevent your insurer from dropping you at renewal time.
+Some accident forgiveness programs will also put a dollar limit on what can be forgiven.
+So if a crash costs more than that amount — say the cap is $500 and your at-fault claim is for $800 — it won’t be forgiven, even if you have coverage.

 How can I qualify for accident forgiveness?